HotVaDer/DATABASES/README.md

 # DATABASES
-Database course of University of Cyprus
+Database project course of University of Cyprus